-Biospecimens – tissue or fluids derived from patients and banked for research – form the foundation for a significant proportion of cancer research.
+Biospecimens – tissue or fluids derived from patients and banked for research – form the foundation of a significant proportion of cancer research.
 Researchers apply to a biobank for specimens matching certain criteria and the data generated from experiments with those specimens drive new discoveries in understanding how cancer develops and in developing new therapies.

 BioSpecimen Portal is only accessible through the UHN intranet.